timberlandstack/web-controllers/README.md

 We mostly like to stick to web standards, so all "special" attributes on existing HTML elements are mere dataset attributes.
 The only two ones are:
 - `data-ref`: Special selector for selecting `Ref`s.
 - `data-namespace`: Used to access a mounted namespace when referencing the hydration context in the HTML.
 - `data-load`: It specifies how we should initialize the controllers.
 If not present, the controllers will be initialized as soon as possible.
 It accepts either `lazy` or `visible`.
+Additionally, you can set the value to a string starting with `on:` if you want it to be initialized when any of its children emit the corresponding event.

 The approach is a little bit different, however, on the built-in web components.
 More on that in their [specific section](#custom-elements).

 ### Utility Web Components